Ravneet-singh2000/SQL_Retail_Sale_Project/README.md

 ## Project Overview

 **Project Title**: Retail Sales Analysis
-**Level**: Beginner
+**Level**: Intermediate
-**Database**: `p1_retail_db`
+**Database**: `SQL_PROJECT`

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+This project showcases my SQL expertise through tasks commonly performed by data analysts, such as exploring, cleaning, and analyzing retail sales data.
+It involved building a retail sales database, conducting exploratory data analysis (EDA), and addressing key business questions using SQL queries.
+The project provides practical insights and serves as a strong stepping stone for anyone looking to strengthen their skills in data analysis with SQL.

 ## Objectives